ggnery/LVFace/README.md

 ## Acknowledgments
-We sincerely thank **Professor Deng Jiankang** for his valuable guidance and insights throughout the research.
+We sincerely thank **Professor Jiankang Deng** for his valuable guidance and insights throughout the research.

 We also appreciate the [InsightFace](https://github.com/deepinsight/insightface/tree/master/recognition/arcface_torch) for their excellent and research support.